 Heidi Swanson grew up in Northern California and currently lives in San Francisco.
 She started her food blog, 101 Cookbooks, in 2003 as a way to actually cook through the over 100 cookbooks sitting on her shelves and stop the rut of preparing the same meals over and over again.

-She now many cookbooks of her own: Near & Far: Recipes Inspired by Home and Travel, along with: Cook 1.0, Super Natural Cooking: Five Delicious Ways to Incorporate Whole and Natural Foods into Your Cooking, and Super Natural Every Day: Well-Loved Recipes from My Natural Foods Kitchen.
-For those wanting a closer look into how she put together Near & Far, she highlighted the cookbook process in a few posts on her blog: A New Cookbook, Writing a Cookbook Proposal, Making a Cookbook, and Printing a Cookbook.
+She now many cookbooks of her own including Super Natural Cooking: Five Delicious Ways to Incorporate Whole and Natural Foods into Your Cooking, Super Natural Every Day: Well-Loved Recipes from My Natural Foods Kitchen, and more.
+For those wanting a closer look into how Heidi put together Near & Far, she highlighted the cookbook process in a few posts on her blog: A New Cookbook, Writing a Cookbook Proposal, Making a Cookbook, and Printing a Cookbook.